-The Commission's cost savings initiatives through regulatory caps and negotiations of discounts with providers yielded savings of approximately \$4.2M in SFY10.
-Since the inception of The Fund, the Commission achieved close to \$20M in total discounts.
-This effort continues a long-standing practice of the Commission to reduce costs, whenever possible, to ensure it can continue to help as many New Jersey families possible
+The Commission's cost savings initiatives through regulatory caps and negotiations of discounts with providers yielded savings of approximately \$1.43M in SFY11.
+Since the inception of The Fund, the Commission has achieved over \$21M in total discounts.
+This effort continues a long-standing practice of the Commission to reduce costs, whenever possible, to ensure it can continue to help New Jersey families in need.